 Impacts on local governments residents and adjacent land owners.
-The impacts will be similar to Alternative 3A with the addition of off-road, single-tract bicycle trails on the east and west central portions of the Park.
+The impacts will be similar to Alternative 3A with the addition of mountain bike trails on the east and west central portions of the Park.
 The East Rim Trail will be within close proximity to low-density residential areas near Highland and Boyden Roads and require a road crossing on Highland Road.
 The West Rim Trail will consist of one road crossing on Columbia Road (a low use road).
-New or expanded areas of parking at High Meadow, Snowville (a high use road) and the Boston Mills Road Bike and Hike trailhead for off-road bike trail users may increase the number of vehicles exiting and entering these roadways.
+New or expanded areas of parking at High Meadow, Snowville (a high use road) and the Boston Mills Road Bike and Hike trailhead for mountain bike users may increase the number of vehicles exiting and entering these roadways.
 Increased needs for municipal services related to emergency response will be somewhat mitigated with the establishment of an IMBA certified Bike Patrol Program that assists with first aid and initial emergency response.

-With new off-road bicycle trails near residential areas and increased road crossings, including some that are in proximity to low-density residential areas, impacts are expected to be long-term, minor to moderate and adverse.
+With new mountain bike trails near residential areas and increased road crossings, including some that are in proximity to low-density residential areas, impacts are expected to be long-term, minor to moderate and adverse.

 Impacts on business.
 Visitation may increase with a new trail user group being introduced for recreation opportunities in the Park.
 Long-term beneficial impacts for commercial business opportunities will result from the introduction of new recreation activities.
-Short-term beneficial impacts are expected for minor construction activities associated with new off-road bike trails.
+Short-term beneficial impacts are expected for minor construction activities associated with new mountain bike trails.

-No additional cumulative impacts are expected under this alternative beyond those identified as common to all alternatives, except for the introduction of off-road, single-tract bicycle trails.
-The introduction of off-road bike trails by Cleveland Metroparks may increase visitation in localized areas, increasing business opportunities and construction activities with both short-term and long-term beneficial effects.
+No additional cumulative impacts are expected under this alternative beyond those identified as common to all alternatives, except for the introduction of mountain bike trails.
+The introduction of mountain bike trails by Cleveland Metroparks may increase visitation in localized areas, increasing business opportunities and construction activities with both short-term and long-term beneficial effects.